Elrhino/toaster_launcher/tutorial_part1.md

 }
 ```

-Now, we'll be able to bind the `onLaunch` method to a ClickEvent using the `@UiHandler("someIdentifier")` annotation.
-To specify which type of event to listen to, we simply pass this event as a method parameter.
+Now, we'll be able to bind the `onLaunch()` method to a ClickEvent using the `@UiHandler("someIdentifier")` annotation.
+To specify which type of event to listen to, we simply pass the event type as a method parameter.

 ```java
 @UiHandler("launchButton")